 For more information available on our B&B pages.

-Drimnin Estate are delighted and proud to have received two awards this year.
+Drimnin Estate are delighted and proud to have received two awards.
 We are the first to receive the Scottish Land and Estates Rural Business Award, an award given in recognition of Estates, farms and land-based businesses that have helped their local region to flourish.
 Our congratulations also go to joint winners Luss Estates.
-We are also proud that alongside Errichel Cottage to have been the joint runners-up in the Green Business Category.
+We are also proud, that alongside Errichel Cottage, to have been the joint runners-up in the Green Business Category.

 Snooker with a view at Drimnin House.
 With 10 bedrooms available Drimnin House is perfect for extended families and groups.
 The services of a cook and housekeeping staff mean everyone can enjoy a luxury break in this fabulous location.